isdanny/guide.hikr.jp/_content/c/otsuki-cliff/index.md

 ## Access

-From Shinjuku, take the Chuo line to Ootsuki station (大月駅).
+From Shinjuku, take the Chuo line to Otsuki station (大月駅).

 ## Course

-From Ootsuki station, head east, keeping your eyes on Mt.
+From Otsuki station, head east, keeping your eyes on Mt.
 Iwadono (岩殿山).
 It's the one with the barren rocky sides you could see from the train.
 Cross the river and you'll get to the highway.
 The hiking path starts on the other side of the highway and turns north-west sharply.

 The first part of the path is mostly climbing stairs.
 There are some buildings including a motel, tourist information center and some religious facilities.
 You could climb to the top of Iwadono-san, but continue on the path to the cliff.